ivanzzeth/ethereum-jsonrpc-gateway/README.md

 ## Features

-- Permisson check - Methods filter.
+- [x] Permisson check - Methods filter.
 You can set allowed methods in configuration, and only allowed methods can be called.
-- Permisson check - Smart Contract whitelist.
+- [x] Permisson check - Smart Contract whitelist.
 Contracts only in this whitelist can be called.
-- HTTP and Websocket connection.
+- [x] HTTP and Websocket connection.
 Support http, http upstream, websocket, websocket upstream and websocket reconnection.
-- Server proxy strategies.
+- [x] Server proxy strategies.
 There are three strategies you can choose: NAIVE, RACE, and FALLBACK.
-- Hot reload configuration.
+- [x] Hot reload configuration.
 When change the configuration, you don't need restart the server, it will auto load the configuration.
-- Graceful shutdown.
+- [x] Graceful shutdown.
 When receive shutdown signal, it will shutdown gracefully after handle current requests without bad responses.
-- Archive data router.
+- [x] Archive data router.
 Gateway will choose an archive node can serve API request for certain RPC methods older than 128 blocks.
+- [ ] Get chain rpc urls from [chainlist](https://chainlist.org/)
+- [ ] Maintain latency info and use fast nodes first.
+- [ ] Cache archive data to reduce rpc calls.

 ## Getting Started